What does 2/5 Stars Mean? (a.k.a How I Decide My Rating Criteria)

 Are the actors/actresses cast appropriately?
 Do the leads have good chemistry – or is it akin to watching paint dry?
 Are the characters fully fleshed out and believable – or are they just reading lines as themselves?
 Or are they portraying stereotypical tropes? (which is not always a bad thing!)

-A full star indicates well developed characters that the viewer can relate and empathize with throughout the film.
+A full star indicates well-developed characters that the viewer can relate to and empathize with throughout the film.

 Element 3: Directing & Editing

 The director brings everything together into a cohesive film – or at least that’s the goal!
 A bad director can ruin an otherwise great film, while a good director can bring bad actors (or other elements such as low budget/production values) together to make a good story.
 And let’s not forget the editing, as the timing and flow of a film are key – especially for comedy.

 A full star in this element means that everything works well together to create the right mood for the story.